 Strixhaven: A Curriculum of Chaos brings new resources to players and Dungeon Masters, including the new playable race, the Owlin; new backgrounds that are tailored for each college; and new feats that give capabilities that reflect a particular college.
 New spells and magic items bring special weight for a player’s college of choice, allowing characters to feel more connected to their respective college, such as through magic textbooks that grant college-specific power.
 The Bestiary brings more than 40 creatures and NPCs that Dungeon Masters can utilize in Strixhaven or any other D&D setting or adventure.

 The most significant change we can expect to see in Strixhaven: A Curriculum of Chaos is the new subclass options and rules, which players got to see an early draft of in the Mages of Strixhaven Unearthed Arcana.
 The new subclasses are tied to a particular college, and rather than being limited to a single class, are optional as subclasses for multiple classes.
-This is a new way of approaching subclasses and specialization, and I am interested to see what aspects of the Playtest Material are incorporated into the books and how it works within the ruleset of 5th Edition.
+This is a new way of approaching subclasses and specialization, and I am interested to see what aspects of the Playtest Material are incorporated into the books and how it works within the ruleset of fifth edition.